alanqchen/Bear-Blog-Engine/README.md

 </p>

 # Bear Blog Engine / Bear Post
 A Modern Blog Engine.
-Server-side, not JAMStack.
+Backend server required, not JAMStack.

-Uses Go for the backend and React (Next) for the frontend.
+Uses Go (mux) for the backend and React (Next) for the frontend.
-Databases used are PostgreSQL and Redis.
+Databases used are PostgreSQL and Redis (auth & caching).

 All you need to use Bear-Post is a server to host the backend API.
 The frontend CDN and SSL certs can be handled by Vercel with your own domain for free!